kacizarek/Nitrogen_Talladega_MS/README.md

 **Repo Description**

 The _01_tidydata_ folder contains the high-frequency sensor data (e.g., discharge, nitrate, temperature, and more; ds01), physicochemical parameters (e.g., nitrate, ammonium, dissolved organic carbon, etc.; ds02), N2 excess data, and a file with the full record of study ASDN and discharge (Q) data (ds03).
 The _02_Rscripts_ folder contains the analyses done and code for figures made.
-The _03_plots_ folder contains the final plots used in the manuscript.

 **Citation**